kiboschool/course-frontend-web-dev/src/lessons/development-best-practices/project.md

-# Project
+# Project: Encrypt and Decrypt

 ## 1. Introduction

-Encryption means: *hide the content of a message from plain sight, so that only authorised parties can decipher an encrypted text*.
+Encryption means: *hide the content of a message from plain sight, so that only authorized parties can decipher an encrypted text*.
 The [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) is one of the earliest known encryption methods.
 The Roman emperor Julius Caesar used it to send secret orders to his generals on the battlefield.

 The Caesar Cipher is one of the simplest techniques for encrypting a message, each letter of the original text is replaced by another letter found a fixed number of positions (offset) ahead in the same alphabet.